 The toolbars are controlled using the View->Toolbars menu:

-This menu has a total of five settings which can be switched on or off.
+This menu has a total of five settings, all of which can be switched on or off.
 The top four settings control the visibility of the individual toolbars plus the Location and Scale display.
 The bottom option controls the toolbar button size.
 The default is for large buttons that are easy to see.
 However these buttons can take up a lot of space – especially on a small computer screen such as a netbook.
 MapPoint solves this by having an option for smaller button images.
 Select smaller buttons by un-checking Large buttons on this menu.
 The MapPoint toolbars will now look like this:

 The longest toolbar is the Standard Toolbar: